 The Baltic Forest Trail (2140 km), part of the E11, leads hikers through the boundless forests of Lithuania, Latvia, and Estonia.
 It starts from the Polish-Lithuanian border and ends in Tallinn.
 The Estonian part of the route is 720 km long.

 The last stage of the Baltic Forest Trail goes from Püünsi – on the peninsula of Viimsi – to the port of Tallinn.
-We turned this hike around, started in Tallinn and ended in Viimsi.
+We turned this hike around, starting in Tallinn and ending in Viimsi.
 The route follows the seaside promenade and goes through the pine forests of Pirita.
 Don’t forget your swimming suit if you’re doing this in summer.

 How?
 Start from Tallinn port, bus 1 from Viimsi will bring you back.
 If you continue to Püünsi, take bus V1 back to Viimsi and jump on bus 1 there, or take direct bus 114.